Creating a table with Ninja Tables is simple and fast!

 Basic Settings #

 Using Basic Settings, you can do basic configuration, including responsive breakpoints of your table configuration.
+Or change the data type of the column.

 Advanced Settings #